jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 });
 ```

-If we open the javascript console now, we should see 'tick' written to
+If we open the javascript console now, we should see ‘tick’ written to
 the log every second.
 That’s a start, now we need to figure out how to
 re-render the view.
 Digging again into Ember’s API docs, we find a method
 called `notifyPropertyChange` on `Ember.View`.
 That sounds like it might